 Spices - Indian spices like red chili powder, turmeric powder, ajwain (carom seeds), sesame seeds, and lots of Kasuri Methi (dried fenugreek leaves).
 I love the flavor Kasuri methi and have used it a lot.
 Feel free to add less or more to your taste.
 You can use cumin seeds or flaxseeds meal for added flavor.

 Oil - I used ghee.
 You can use oil or ghee of your choice.
-Use any neutral oil like canola oil, olive oil, or avocado oil.
+Use any neutral oil like vegetable oil, olive oil, or avocado oil.
 At first, you may think that it's a lot of oil, but I would not recommend using any less ghee or oil, as suggested in the recipe.
 As we are not deep-frying the mathri, you will need that little extra oil, to bake crisp, and flaky mathri.

 Baking powder - Besides ghee, I have also used some baking powder to make the mathri.
 If you were to fry them, you don't need baking powder.
 But, since we are baking the mathri, this little amount of baking powder helps give mathri the required texture.
 Do not substitute it with baking soda.